-Hills Dicks has 12 training contracts available for 2019.
-If you want to bag yourself a place on the vac scheme or training contract then in addition to a written application, you'll have to go through what training partner Richard Capper describes as an "extended selfie."
-He's referring to the process of answering questions via an online video submission, a requirement which is becoming increasingly popular among graduate recruiters.
+Hill Dickinson has (up to) 25 training contracts available for 2026.
+If you want to bag yourself a place on the insight scheme or get a training contract, then in addition to a written application, you'll have to go through what training partner Richard Capper describes as an "extended selfie."
+He's referring to the online assessment which is followed by answering questions via a video interview.

-There are no two ways about it: the day is “difficult and high-pressured” trainees told us.
-That said, when it comes to the interview it seems the firm is mostly concerned with ensuring candidates really want to work for Hill Dicks: “It’s important for them to be able to present a convincing case, with evidence, as to why exactly they’re applying here,” Capper stresses.
+When it comes to the interview it seems the firm is mostly concerned with ensuring candidates really want to work for Hill Dickinson: “It’s important for them to be able to present a convincing case, with evidence, as to why exactly they’re applying here,” Capper stresses.
 Other questions revolve around situational judgement, business development and commercial awareness.

 The ideal candidate